 Sometimes the number or size of things we perceive that need changing in our lives seems overwhelming and perhaps impossible.
 God is love.
 He is not like the devil who wants to break the bruised reed.
 He will not require of us more than we can handle.
 His burden is light and His yoke is easy.
 He deeply desires to have an intimate relationship with His children.
 We need to pray and ask our Heavenly Father what He wants us to work on next in our life.
 He may give us one high level issue to work on and/or a few lower level issues to stay on top of.

-Below or at this link you will find the 2 Peter 1 Character Qualities scripture verses.
+Below you will find the 2 Peter 1 Character Qualities scripture verses.
 In summary these verses tell us to

 Make every effort to supplement your